Genivia/RE-flex/README.md

 5. specify **Execute Before** as `PreBuildEvent`.

+If you are using specific reflex options such as `--flex` then add these in step 3.

-To compile your program with MSVC++, make sure to drag the folders `reflex/lib` and `reflex/unicode` to the **Source Files** in the **Solution Explorer** panel of your project.
-After running `reflex.exe` drag the generated `lex.yy.h` and `lex.yy.cpp` files there as well.
-If you are using specific reflex command-line options such as `--flex`, add these in step 3.
+Before compiling your program with MSVC++, drag the folders `reflex/lib` and `reflex/unicode` to the **Source Files** in the **Solution Explorer** panel of your project.
+Next, run `reflex.exe` simply by compiling your project (which may fail, but that is OK for now as long as we executed the custom build step to run `reflex.exe`).
+Drag the generated `lex.yy.h` and `lex.yy.cpp` files to the **Source Files**.
+Now you are all set!

-### Unix/Linux and Mac OS
+### Unix/Linux and Mac OS X

 You have two options: 1) quick install or 2) configure and make.

 ### Quick install

-For a quick clean build assuming your environment is pretty much standard:
+A quick clean build, assuming your environment is pretty much standard:

     $ ./clean.sh
     $ ./build.sh